day8/re-frame/README.md

         (reaction (sort-by @sort-kw @items)))))                  ;; reaction #2
 ```

-So now there's one reaction which uses the output of the another reaction.
+So now there's one reaction which uses the output of another reaction.

 Be aware that the second reaction will only be triggered if `@items` does not test `identical?` to the previous value. **Yes, that sort of optimisation is built into chain `reactions`.**  Which means the component render function (which is wrapped in another reaction) won't rerun if `app-db` changes, unless items changes.
 Now we're very efficient.